 Someone who does this well: @mimiandfar

 EMBRACE IMPERFECTION & LET THE PHOTO TELL THE STORY.

 Some of my most favorite shots are blurry or out of focus from capturing Aven when she’s swinging, dancing, twirling – ya know, just generally being a little girl.
 And some of my most treasured pictures are the simplest.
 So don’t allow yourself to get too caught up in the “perfect shot” – instead, focus on documenting your child in a way that really lets them shine, and I promise you’ll be happy with the outcome.

 - Shoot in square mode on your camera so you can be sure to get all of the scene in the shot.
 It’s helpful to save a step and not have to worry about cropping, although now IG does allow you to post a full sized photo, which is a nice feature that I like to use sometimes.

 - Consider your overall feed.
 (Think about it, don’t stress about it.)
 Whenever possible, I try to maintain some diversity among the images I post.
 Some black and white among the color pictures, various angles, close ups and then zoomed out.
 I also generally edit my photos the same way (rather than picking a different filter each time) so it’s more uniform.

 - I always, always brighten my photos, even if I do nothing else to them.
-The editing tools in Instagram are really good, so I usually just stick with those.
+The editing tools in Instagram are fine, or you can use a separate app like Snapseed or PicTapGo.

-- Use the Adjust tool to create better balanced photos for the ones that are a little off but otherwise great shots.
+- Use the Adjust tool for creating straight lines and better balanced photos.
 Symmetry goes a long way in creating a more polished final image.

 For more photo inspiration, here are some of my favorite IG “momtogs” to follow: @thegraygang, @masseya, @etst, @samscrazylife, @jlgarvin, @nihaoyall, @courtbrown, @mimiandfar, @notatallsarcastic, @mrscourtneycooper, @imayasr